 Thanks for reading and we hope you enjoy these awesome restaurants and night markets in Taichung!

-The TripAdvisor links in this post are affiliate links, meaning we’ll get a small commission if you make a purchase or reservation at NO extra cost to you.
-We really appreciate your support as this helps us keep this website going.
+This Taichung food guide contains affiliate links, meaning we’ll earn a small commission if you make a booking or reservation at no extra cost to you.
+We really appreciate your support as it helps us keep this website going.
 Thank you!